Table of contents

 In e-commerce, it could be a critical system going down (like ordering, warehousing, or shipping),or a supply chain disruption or natural disaster.

 And for any company, a PR crisis could be one or more negative news stories, being shared or even going viral on social media, signaling that it’s time for the organization to respond on all channels.

 2. Set up your core crisis management team

-Good crisis management requires cross-functional teamwork and cooperation from around the organization, but “crisis management” is not usually specified in most people’s job descriptions.
+To be effective, crisis management in an organization requires cross-functional teamwork and cooperation from everyone in the company, but “crisis management” is not usually specified in most people’s job descriptions.

-That’s why it’s important to identify a core crisis response team that will step in as needed.
+That’s why it’s important to identify a core crisis response team and equip them with essential crisis management skills.
 Often, these members are identified, or volunteers will be requested, during your annual emergency response planning and review sessions.
 This way, when the unexpected happens, each team member knows their responsibilities and is ready to step in.
 (Don’t forget to assign backups in case of personnel changes or someone is unavailable.)

 3. List key points of contact